Zelleta Mini Pill: A Complete Guide to This Progestogen-Only Contraceptive

 Side Effects of Zelleta

 Like all hormonal contraceptives, Zelleta can cause side effects, though these vary considerably between individuals.
 Many women tolerate it very well.
-The most common include:
+The most commonly reported effects include:

 - Acne or skin changes